What is Vulvodynia?

-Women experience uncomfortable sensations such as burning, stinging, irritation, stabbing, or rawness.
+Individuals experience uncomfortable sensations such as burning, stinging, irritation, stabbing, or rawness.
 The discomfort may be mild or severe.
-Some women find the symptoms very distracting and report that the symptoms interfere with daily living activities (wearing clothes, sitting, or walking) and/or sexual activities.
+Some people find the symptoms very distracting and report that the symptoms interfere with daily living activities (wearing clothes, sitting, or walking) and/or sexual activities.

 How is vulvodynia diagnosed?

-The diagnosis of vulvodynia is based primarily upon a women’s history and a thorough clinical exam of the vulva and vagina.
+The diagnosis of vulvodynia is based primarily upon a thorough history and a thorough clinical exam of the vulva and vagina.
 No special investigations and or tests are usually needed.